 - Type 2 diabetes is characterized by moderately diminished insulin production in conjunction with insulin resistance (insensitivity of the tissues of the body to insulin).
 The diagnosis of type 2 diabetes can occur at any age.
 This form of diabetes may remain undetected for many years and the diagnosis is often made when a complication appears or a routine blood or urine glucose test is performed.
 It is often, but not always, associated with overweight or obesity, which itself can cause insulin resistance and lead to high blood glucose levels.
 People with type 2 diabetes are often initially able to manage their condition through exercise and diet.
 However, over time, most type 2 diabetes patients will require oral drugs and or insulin.

 Diabetes can seriously impair overall quality of life and may lead to multiple complications, including heart disease, stroke, and kidney failure.
 According to the International Diabetes Foundation, more than 246 million people worldwide are afflicted with diabetes, with type 2 diabetes accounting for at least 90% of all cases.
-The National Institutes of Health (NIH) estimates that more than 20 million Americans have diabetes.
+The Center for Disease Control (CDC) estimates that more than 30 million US adults have diabetes.
 The incidence of diabetes is increasing as the population ages—and obesity, a leading cause of the disease, is also on the rise.